gi-bielefeld/plast/README.md

    How to get a token is described [here](https://bitbucket.org/enterobase/enterobase-web/wiki/Getting%20started%20with%20Enterobase%20API).

-   File names of assemblies subsets of sizes 12 and 75 can be found in *ParaCsubset12.txt* and *ParaCsubset75.txt*.
+   File names of assembly subsets of sizes 12 and 75 can be found in *ParaCsubset12.txt* and *ParaCsubset75.txt*.

 4. **Salmonella pangenome from EnteroBase**